guglielmocamporese/cvaecaposr/readme.md

 ![alt text](images/model_img.png "model_diagram")

-If you use the code/models hosted in this repository, please cite the following paper:
+If you use the code/models hosted in this repository, please cite the following paper and give a star ⭐ to the repo:

 ```bibtex
 @misc{guo2021conditional,